 The origins of the word lens can be traced back to the 17th century.
 Scientists at the time wanted a word to describe the shape of the glass pieces used in microscopes, telescopes, magnifying glasses, and reading glasses.
 For some unknown reason they decided against the strictly descriptive term "biconvex" (curved outward on two sides) and instead chose to name them for the small, flat beans they resemble — lentils.
 Lens lentis is the Latin word for lentil.
 It's good word for English speakers since few of us associate lenses with lentils and not all lenses are lentil shaped.

-What makes a lens deferent from any other transparent object is its ability to focus light.
+What makes a lens different from any other transparent object is its ability to focus light.
 A focus is a meeting point.
 The origins of this word are also Latin.
 Focus is the Latin word for fireplace.
-Like the word lens, the word focus first started to appear in scientific writing in the Seventeenth Century.
+Like the word lens, the word focus first started to appear in scientific writing in the 17th century.
 Many people are familiar with the ability of magnifying glasses to concentrate sunlight to the point where it can burn paper.
 It is uncertain whether the scientist of this time were referring to the fire produced by this method or the fact that the fireplace was the meeting point (or focus) of the home at the time.

 This behavior is best illustrated with pictures.

 Rays of light parallel to the principal axis converge on the focus after passing through a converging lens.